 We currently have four opioid painkillers in various stages of Phase II clinical trials, including our two lead product candidates MorVivaTM and OxyTrexTM.
-We have completed multiple Phase I and Phase II studies for MorVivaTM and pharmacokinetic and safety studies for OxyTrexTM, and we are designing and conducting clinical trials to demonstrate the safety and efficacy of these two drug candidates.
-We are developing PTI-701 and PTI-601 on a very limited basis at the present time.
+We have completed multiple pharmacokinetic, Phase I or Phase II studies for MorVivaTM or OxyTrexTM.
+We continue to design and conduct clinical trials to demonstrate the safety and efficacy of these two drug candidates.
+We are developing PTI-701, PTI-601 and the use of low-dose antagonist alone on a very limited basis at the present time.
+We have announced a pilot program directed at the treatment of irritable bowel syndrome (IBS) with low-dose opioid antagonist.

 We have prepared the accompanying unaudited condensed financial statements in accordance with generally accepted accounting principles for interim financial information and pursuant to the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, the financial statements do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In our opinion, all adjustments, consisting of normal recurring adjustments, considered necessary for a fair presentation have been included.
-Operating results for the three and six months ended June 30, 2002 are not necessarily indicative of the results that may be expected for the year ended December 31, 2002.
+Operating results for the three and nine months ended September 30, 2002 are not necessarily indicative of the results that may be expected for the year ended December 31, 2002.
 Certain prior year balances have been reclassified for comparative purposes.